 Your pregnant Pitbull dog may start dripping milk as early as one week before labor to one day before delivery.
 If your pregnant Pitbull dog is leaking milk, then it means that the birth of her puppies is near.

-This is because her mammary glands are fully active and her nipples may even swell near her due date.
+This is because her mammary glands are fully active and her chest may even swell near her due date.

 Before your Pitbull dog’s labor and delivery date, it is necessary to prepare an adequate amount of space so they can deliver their litter of puppies safely.